 Though this lean muscle meal plan is somewhat strict, you should never feel hungry on this diet.
 You’ll be eating several times throughout the day.

 This helps keep your metabolism up and running as you’ll be providing your body with a constant supply of protein and healthy nutrients.

 You’re not necessarily restricting your calorie intake that much either.
 It’s a happy medium.
 This makes it a solid meal plan for maintaining or preserving muscle as well.
 I like to call this a common sense diet.

 Foods for Recovery and Lean Muscle

-Recovery and lean muscle growth is what the lean muscle meal plan is all about.
-The meals in this diet plan are loaded with essential vitamins and nutrients to help you do that.
+The meals in this lean muscle diet plan are loaded with essential vitamins and nutrients to help you do that.
 And I want to stress lean muscle, not sloppy gains.

 Train (and eat) with Passion,